Jsparrow/jsparrow.github.io/docs/README.md

 ## The Latest New Features

-We are excited to announce the midsummer release comes with a major update to jSparrow 4.0.0.
+We are excited to announce that this midsummer release brings a major update to **jSparrow 4.0.0**.
-The key new features in this release are the **jSparrow Markers**.
+The key new feature in this release is the **jSparrow Marker**.
 Additionally, 3 more rules for refactoring JUnit tests are added to the jSparrow rule set.
 Check out the release notes for [jSparrow 4.0.0](/eclipse/release-notes.html#_4-0-0) and the [jSparrow Maven plugin 3.7.0](/maven/release-notes.html#_3-7-0)!

 ## Where to find jSparrow?